 Discharge to the Road Kerb

-Stormwater discharge to a road kerb as a primary means of disposal is not an acceptable solution for stormwater disposal from new developments in ‘greenfield’ areas.
-The use of kerbed roads as an overland flow path may be acceptable if it is in accordance with the maximum depth and velocity requirements.
+Stormwater discharge to a road kerb as a primary means of disposal is not an acceptable solution for stormwater disposal from new developments in ‘greenfield’ or ‘brownfield’ areas.

-In some areas there is a public stormwater drainage system which serves the road network, and some properties currently discharge their stormwater onto the road and ultimately into the road drainage system.
-This system was generally not designed for the additional stormwater flows and there is no right to utilise the road for primary drainage purposes.
+In some areas there is an existing public stormwater drainage system which serves the road network, and some properties currently discharge their stormwater onto the road and ultimately into the road drainage system.
+This system was generally not designed for the additional stormwater flows and there is no right to utilise the road for primary drainage purposes for any future development or transferred existing use right.
 As a principle, all sites must minimise discharges of stormwater onto urban roads.

 Design